DesyncTheThird/corne-keymap/readme.md

 ## Mouse
 ![Mouse](images/mouse.png?raw=true)
 Mouse emulation accessible on pinky key combo to allow mouse movement without moving from home row.
-A mirrored left hand combo is also available, intended to be used with the layer lock feature.
+A mirrored left hand combo is also available, mostly intended to be used with the layer lock.

 Cursor/scroll speed may be overridden with right thumb keys for higher speed or finer control.